guidocella/personal-email-server-guide/README.md

 You can do DKIM signing with filter-dkimsign or rspamd:

 - filter-dkimsign is simpler since it doesn't require a configuration file, being ran as a service or extra dependencies.
-Just install it (`opensmtpd-filter-dkimsign` on Debian), ensure `/etc/dkim_private.key` can be read by all users or at least by `_dkimsign`, and later follow the example in `smtpd.conf`.
+Just install it (`opensmtpd-filter-dkimsign` on Debian), ensure `/etc/dkim_private.key` can be read by the `opensmtpd` user, and later follow the example in `smtpd.conf`.
 - rspamd is a spam filtering daemon that can also do DKIM signing.
 If checking reverse DNS is enough for you to avoid spam, filter-dkimsign is easier to use.
-Otherwise to do DKIM signing with rspamd install it and the OpenSMTPD integration software `opensmtpd-filter-rspamd`, ensure `/etc/dkim_private.key` can be read by all users or at least by `_rspamd`, then create a `/etc/rspamd/local.d/dkim_signing.conf` file with
+Otherwise to do DKIM signing with rspamd install it and the OpenSMTPD integration software `opensmtpd-filter-rspamd`, ensure `/etc/dkim_private.key` can be read by the `_rspamd` user, then create a `/etc/rspamd/local.d/dkim_signing.conf` file with
 ```
 allow_username_mismatch = true;